fabiospampinato/cash/README.md

 1. Clone the repository: `git clone https://github.com/kenwheeler/cash.git`.
 2. Enter the cloned repository: `cd cash`
 3. Install the dependencies: `npm install`.
-4. Automatically recompile cash whenever a change is made: `npm run dev`.
+4. Automatically recompile Cash whenever a change is made: `npm run dev`.
 5. Automatically rerun the tests whenever a change is made: `npm run test:watch`.
 6. Remember to update the readme, if necessary.